Blue Pottery - Pakistan

-The colors used in Blue Pottery are mainly oxides and sometime Ferro metal.
-These oxides are available in the market in form of small lumps.
+The colours used in Blue Pottery are mainly oxides and sometime Ferro metal.
+These oxides are available in the market in the form of small lumps.
 The lumps of oxides are mixed with edible gum and made into powdered form by grinding.
 Edible gum acts as a binding agent.

-The designs/outlines made on the products are now filled with the oxide colors using fine brushes.
-The main colors used in Blue Pottery are blue, green, yellow and brown.
-The product is kept for drying once painting process is completed.
+The designs/outlines made on the products are now filled with oxide colours using fine brushes.
+The main colours used in Blue Pottery are blue, green, yellow and brown.
+The product is kept for drying once the painting process is completed.

 After the paint is dried the product is glazed.
 A special glaze is prepared using different raw material in definite proportion.
 A mixture of powdered glass (21kg), Borex (17 kg), zinc oxide (1 kg) potassium nitrate (2 kg) and boric acid (7 kg) is prepared and heated till it melts.
 The mixture is allowed to cool and lumps are obtained which are again grounded into fine powder.
 This powder is further mixed with Maida(flour) and slurry is prepared using water.
 The final products are dipped in this solution in a way that it gets an even coating.
 The product is finally dried in sun.